“In the chowder are warmed the essences of Chile,” Pablo Neruda

 Patricia Storace’s most recent book is the novel The Book of Heaven, in which the intimate histories of eating and storytelling are also deeply entwined.
 She is also the author of Dinner with Persephone: Travels in Greece and a book of poems, Heredity.
 This is the fourth in her series on cooking and reading for Book Post.
-Read the first, second, and third here.
+Read the first, second, third, fifth, and sixth here.

 Book Post is a by-subscription book-review service, bringing short book reviews by distinguished and engaging writers direct to subscribers’ in-boxes, and other tasty items celebrating book life, like this one, to those who have signed up for our free posts and visitors to our site.
 Please consider a subscription!
 Or give a gift subscription to a friend who might be drawn into the reading life.
 Recent reviews include John Banville on Robert Macfarlane and Marina Warner on Margaret Atwood.
 (See all our reviews here.)

 Mac’s Backs Books on Coventry, in Cleveland, Ohio, is Book Post’s autumn partner bookstore.
 Please buy your books from them this fall.
 We support independent bookselling by linking to independent bookstores and bringing you news of local book life as it happens in their aisles.
 We’ll send a free three month subscription to any reader who spends more than $100 at our partner bookstore during our partnership.
 Send your receipt to firstname.lastname@example.org.
 And/or